fchimpan/gh-workflow-stats/README.md

 ##### `execution_duration_stats` Object

 `execution_duration_stats` is the average execution time of workflows with `success` conclusion and `completed` status.
+In `post steps`, the execution time may be incorrect because GitHub API does not provide the duration of the workflow run.

 | Field Name | Type  | Description                            |
 | ---------- | ----- | -------------------------------------- |